RIPE-NCC/ripe-database-documentation/docs/23.Appendices/01-Appendix-A--Syntax-of-Object-Attributes.md

 **org:** &lt;org-id&gt;

 This optional attribute may be used in any object type.
 It references an existing **organisation** object.
 For some resource objects, it is a required attribute.
 In these cases, the referenced organisation object represents the entity that holds the resource.
 In other objects, it can be used to specify a business relationship.
 The value of this attribute is the ID of the **organisation** object.
-It is required in the **inetnum** and **inet6num** objects with ‘ALLOCATED-BY-RIR', ‘ALLOCATED PA', ‘ALLOCATED PI' and ‘ALLOCATED UNSPECIFIED' status values.
+It is required in the **inetnum** and **inet6num** objects with the following status values:
+* ALLOCATED-BY-RIR
+* ALLOCATED PA
+* ALLOCATED-ASSIGNED PA
+* ALLOCATED PI
+* ALLOCATED UNSPECIFIED

 The "org:" attribute is single-valued in the **inetnum**, **inet6num** and **aut-num** objects, and it is multi-valued in all other objects.